edyu/wtf-zig-zon/README.md

 To better illustrate things, I'll use a new package [`duckdb.zig`](https://github.com/beachglasslabs/duckdb.zig) that I wrote.

 [DuckDb](https://duckdb.org/) is a column-based SQL database so think it as basically a column-based [SQLite](https://www.sqlite.org/index.html).
-I will split the project into 3 packages A, B, and C. Basically the idea is that our project will be C that is the actual project that uses *DuckDb*.
-The project C will then use the **Zig** layer provided by package B, which in turn will need the actual *DuckDb* libraries in package A.
+I will split the project into 3 packages A, B, and C. Basically the idea is that our project will be C that is the actual project that uses _DuckDb_.
+The project C will then use the **Zig** layer provided by package B, which in turn will need the actual _DuckDb_ libraries in package A.

-So in our case, we have the project *my-wtf-project*, which will call the **Zig** library provided by [duckdb.zig](https://github.com/beachglasslabs/duckdb.zig).
+So in our case, we have the project _my-wtf-project_, which will call the **Zig** library provided by [duckdb.zig](https://github.com/beachglasslabs/duckdb.zig).
 The [duckdb.zig](https://github.com/beachglasslabs/duckdb.zig) is really a wrapper of [libduckdb](https://github.com/beachglasslabs/libduckdb) that provides the dynamic library of [release 0.8.1](https://github.com/duckdb/duckdb/releases/tag/v0.8.1) of [DuckDb](https://duckdb.org).
-To use the A, B, C in the previous paragraph, C is our project *my-wtf-project*, B is [duckdb.zig](https://github.com/beachglasslabs/duckdb.zig), and A is [libduckdb](https://github.com/beachglasslabs/libduckdb).
+To use the A, B, C in the previous paragraph, C is our project _my-wtf-project_, B is [duckdb.zig](https://github.com/beachglasslabs/duckdb.zig), and A is [libduckdb](https://github.com/beachglasslabs/libduckdb).

 Note: I will talk about the actual process of making a wrapper library in a future article.

 ## A: [libduckdb](https://github.com/beachglasslabs/libduckdb)

-The *duckdb* is written in c++ and the `libduckdb-linux-amd64` release from *duckdb* only provided 3 files: `duckdb.h`, `duckdb.hpp`, and `libduckdb.so`.
+The _duckdb_ is written in c++ and the `libduckdb-linux-amd64` release from _duckdb_ only provided 3 files: `duckdb.h`, `duckdb.hpp`, and `libduckdb.so`.

 I unzipped the package and placed `duckdb.h` under `include` directory and `libduckdb.so` under `lib` directory.

 Here are the first 3 hacks needed:

 1. You don't need to build anything, but the package manager expects to see a `build.zig` file in the package so you must provide one.
 2. Because you provided a `build.zig`, you need to provide some build artifact even if it's not needed.
 3. The most important part and the **hackiest** part is that you need to use the constructs used for header files to install the library.

-## build.zig.zon of A: [libduckdb](https://github.com/beachglasslabs/libduckdb).
+## build.zig.zon of A: [libduckdb](https://github.com/beachglasslabs/libduckdb)

 This is probably the simplest `build.zig.zon` as you don't need any dependencies.